February 18, 2026

 The community and the client seal the deal.
 Players talk decks, help each other, and stick around, even years later.
 And the client just works.
 It's fast, clean, cross-play on PC, mobile, and console.

-In 2026, when most card games are built around monetization and it sucks.
+In 2026, most card games are built around monetization and it sucks.
 Eternal feels like proof that fair design, style, and depth can coexist.
 That’s why I'm so bummed that it's in maintenance mode.